 The most widely used scanning technology used by our team and the industry is 3D laser scanning.
 A laser line emitted is being watched by a camera at an angle to generate 3D data.
 Usually a device tracks the location of the 3D Laser Scanner in space and can even be operated within the processing software.
 Most of the system is self-adjusting so it can be operated with very little training.
+Exact Metrology sells laser scanners as well as performs laser scanning services for your part or object.

 3D object laser scanning speeds up the design process while decreasing errors.
 This not only saves time and money, but makes it superior to traditional data collection techniques.
 X and Y coordinates are measured by the deflection of a laser beam at one level.
 And the Z axis coordinate is measured by a specific optic that is able to move the laser's focal point in the depth-direction.
 They are ideal for reverse engineering and rapid prototyping.